microsoft/DMF/Dmf/Modules.Library/Dmf_NotifyUserWithRequest.md

 * This Method does not extract data from the queue to return.
 The data to return is passed to the Method.
 * This Method allows pending requests to be completed when data they consume is available.
+* This Method should not be called if MaximumNumberOfPendingDataBuffers in the Module's config is set to zero.

 -----------------------------------------------------------------------------------------------------------------------------------